smolijar/gitwiki-thesis/src/design/rest.md

 In this section the crucial parts of the RESTful API of the BE application are documented.

 For the type definition in this chapter, the Flow type alias [@flow:alias] syntax is used.
-Since some object types are reused in the data, common _entity_ types are described in listing \ref{lst:design:types}.
+Since some object types are reused in the data, common _entity_ types are described in the listing \ref{lst:design:types}.

 The overall overview of the API is presented in the table \ref{tbl:design:rest}.
 The following subsections describe the individual API endpoints.